Asa Howe Cory

 Asa Howe Cory (May 31, 1814 – June 6, 1892) was a captain of Company H in the 58th Pennsylvania Volunteer Infantry Regiment in the Union Army during the American Civil War.

 Early life

-Asa Howe Cory was born in Sullivan, Tioga County, Pennsylvania.
+Asa Howe Cory was born in Sullivan Township, Pennsylvania.
 He attended the public schools.

-Began his career in Wellsboro, Tioga County, Pennsylvania, where he published "The Phoenix" for a period of two years.
+Began his career in Wellsboro, Pennsylvania, where he published "The Phoenix" for a period of two years.
 He went to Smethport, Pennsylvania, and purchased "The McKean County Journal" and in 1837 changed its name to "The Beacon".
 He published that for three years before selling it to J.B.
 Oviatt.

 Was elected as Road Commissioner in Smethport, Pennsylvania, in 1848.

 Civil war

-In 1861 he raised company H for the 58th Pennsylvania Volunteer Infantry Regiment and became its captain.
+In 1861, he raised company H for the 58th Pennsylvania Volunteer Infantry Regiment and became its captain.
 Served with the Union Army from October 1, 1861, until he was forced by severe frostbite to resign on August 21, 1862.

 Post bellum

 Was chosen as Postmaster of Coryville, Pennsylvania.